Effective Email Marketing Strategies and Tips for Successful Campaigns

 This step is optional and matters only if you already have/had some email campaigns working.
 If you’re starting from square one, go straight to the next step.

-So, if you have some email campaigns, it might be easier and faster to optimize them instead of creating whole new templates.
+So, if you have some email campaigns, it might be easier and faster to optimize them instead of creating templates from scratch.
 Study your current email marketing situation to answer the question: what do you have now and what do you need to make it work (better)?

 What to evaluate: